 Vegetated Wetlands provide opportunities for recreational activities, including but not limited to hiking, walking, nature watching, and photography.

 Land within 100 feet of Vegetated Wetlands is likely to be significant to the protection and maintenance of the Vegetated Wetlands, and therefore to the preservation and protection of the associated Bylaw Interests and Values.

+VegatatedVegetated Wetlands and lands bordering or within 100 feet of Vegetated Wetlands moderate the effects of climate change, including flash-floods, excessive heat, and periods of drought, impacts which may be detrimental to the associated Bylaw Interests and Values.

 Although the vegetational community can often be used to establish an accurate wetland boundary, sole reliance on the presence of wetland indicator plants can be inadequate.
 Gently sloping areas often produce wide transition zones where the vegetational boundary is difficult to delineate.
 Observations of hydrology, including, but not limited to, the presence of hydric soil characteristics, can supplement the vegetational analysis to enhance the technical accuracy, consistency, and credibility of wetland delineations.
 The use of hydrology is particularly helpful in the analysis of disturbed sites.